 Climbing Devils Tower is like nothing I’ve experienced before.
 I can’t think of a single place where the landscape is as intense and the routes are as diverse, high-quality, and enjoyable.

 I look down and find myself 15 feet above a number four cam.
 My limbs are awkwardly jammed into cracks on either side, every muscle slowly draining.
 Over the horizon the sun peeks out from behind an obscure cover and shines on the Durrance Route.
 It’s what I came for.
 One of North America’s “50 Classic Climbs” on one of the most eye-catching rock formations in the world: Devils Tower.

-This monstrous 867’ butte defies the sprawling Wyoming foothills.
+Dominating the horizon of one of the best states for rock climbing, his monstrous 867’ butte defies the sprawling Wyoming foothills.
 An obelisk wrapped with daunting splitters and sheer slabs, it ministers to the crowds about the sanctity of its 200+ routes.
 Every year, thousands of eager climbers flock to this alluring summit like migrating geese.
 Personally, I’ve opted to skip the transitory bit and stay right here because climbing Devils Tower is like nothing else.
 I want to share what makes this area so important to me, as well as the people who have lived here for millennia.